M4 flame fuel thickening compound

+The chemical structure of aluminum soaps from oxo-isooctanoic acids.

-M4 flame fuel thickening compound is a nonhygroscopic thickener, adi-acid aluminum soap of isooctanoic acids derived from isooctyl alcohol or isooctyl aldehyde, which are obtained from the oxidization of petroleum.
+M4 flame fuel thickening compound is a nonhygroscopic thickener, a di-acid aluminum soap of isooctanoic acids derived from isooctyl alcohol or isooctyl aldehyde, which are obtained from the oxidization of petroleum.
 M4 is used in fire bombs and incendiary weapons.
+It was developed alongside napalm and M3 (octal), and was their direct successor.